Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

     # => This is a long line of text that is a lot easier to read if it is broken up across two lines instead of one long line.
 ```

+This is because adjacent string literals are concatenated together.

 Function calls can also be chained across multiple lines:
 See `mult_func_calls.mojo`:
 ```py